waku-org/js-waku/.github/ISSUE_TEMPLATE.md

 - Function `foo` must return information about `bar`.
 - Function `blah` must allow me to pass argument `boo`.

-Or describe current vs wanted behaviour.
+Or describe current vs wanted behavior.

 If this is a bug report and you know how to fix the problem, feel free to include a proposal or open a PR.
 Or feel free to omit this section.